RobBlumberg/RobBlumberg.github.io/_posts/2020-04-30-pass-seq-analysis.md

 ### Results

 With the LSTM trained, I fed the model with the portion of the data it hadn't seen.
 Each unseen sequence was given a predicted xG value by the model.
 Below are the pass group sequences with the highest predicted xG scores.
-The numbers attached to each arrow represent the order in which the passes groups in each sequence.
+The numbers attached to each arrow represent the order of the pass groups in each sequence.

 ![_config.yml]({{ site.baseurl }}/images/pass_seq/lstm-highest-xg.png)